 One final point of advice.
 Don’t forget to utilize the Klipnik community throughout the shopping process.
 You can post any listings you’re considering to our Used Car area for the members there to evaluate and advise you on.
 Or just share your basic search criteria and let our resident enthusiasts go to work finding the best examples for you.

-Once you are happily behind the wheel of your new ride, you can return the favor by coming back and doing the same for the next guy.
+Once you are happily behind the wheel of your new ride, you can return the favor by coming back and doing the same for the next guy or gal.

 About Mark HolthoffBefore joining Klipnik, Mark spent eight years at Edmunds.com developing and running their Live Advice and Consumer Reviews programs.
 His first car was a 1974 Triumph TR6 in Sapphire Blue, which he bought with his life savings of $2000 and kept running with a combination of spare change, duct tape and dumb luck.